Ircam-RnD/binauralFIR/README.md

 `azimuth` | Azimuth in degrees: from 0 to -180 for source on your left, and from 0 to 180 for source on your right `distance` | Distance in meters
 `elevation` | Elevation in degrees: from 0 to 90 for source above your head, 0 for source in front of your head, and from 0 to -90 for source below your head)
-`url` | Where the audio file of the impulse response can be found.
 `buffer` | AudioBuffer representing the decoded audio data.
 It can be decoded by using the [buffer-loader library] (https://github.com/Ircam-RnD/buffer-loader)

 This data must be provided inside an Array of Objects, like this example: